nbeney/scratch-tool/README.md

 - Stage section with backdrops, sounds, and **scripts**
 - Detailed sprite information:
   - Position, size, rotation, visibility
-  - Costume gallery with thumbnails
+  - Costume gallery with thumbnails (standalone: full images; local: 150x150 thumbnails)
   - Sound list with audio players
   - **Visual script representation** using [scratchblocks](https://scratchblocks.github.io/)
   - Block counts

-**Thumbnails:** Image costumes (PNG, JPG, SVG) are automatically converted to 150x150 thumbnails for quick preview.

-**Audio Players:** Sound files (WAV, MP3) are embedded with HTML5 audio controls for in-browser playback.

 **Script Visualization:** All scripts (code blocks) are rendered using the scratchblocks library, which displays them exactly as they appear in the Scratch editor with proper colors and formatting.
 Scripts are automatically extracted from the project's block data and converted to scratchblocks notation.

-The output HTML is self-contained with embedded CSS and works offline with the assets directory (requires internet connection only for scratchblocks library from CDN).
+The output HTML is self-contained with embedded CSS.
+In standalone mode, requires internet for both assets and scratchblocks.
+In local mode, only scratchblocks requires internet.

 ## Options